 Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
 This power imbalance could be due to age, gender, sexual identity, cognitive ability, physical strength, status, and /or access to economic or other resources.
-The abuse could be linked to an exchange for something the victim perceives that they need or want and/or will be to the financial benefit or other advantage (such as increase status) of the perpetrator or facilitator.
-The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+The abuse could be linked to an exchange for something the victim perceives that they need or want and/or will be to the financial benefit or other advantage (such as an increase in status) of the perpetrator or facilitator.

+The abuse can be perpetrated by individuals or groups, males or females, and adults or children (who themselves may be experiencing exploitation).
 The abuse can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It may involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.

 Victims can be exploited even when the activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
+The experience of girls who are criminally exploited can be very different from boys, the indicators may not be the same and both boys and girls that are being criminally exploited may be at higher risk of sexual exploitation.

 More definitions and indicators are included in Appendix 3.

 Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
-Mill Water School is aware there is a clear link between regular school absence/truanting and CSE.
-Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.
+Mill Water School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

 The DSL will use the Devon Children and Families Partnership Adolescent Safety Framework Safer Me Assessment on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
 The Safer Me Assessment will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required.
 If the DSL is in any doubt they will contact MASH consultation.
-If a child is in immediate danger the police should be called on 999.